nf-core/viralrecon/docs/output.md

 ### QUAST

-[QUAST](http://bioinf.spbau.ru/quast) is used to evaluate the quality of the consensus sequence across all of the samples provided to the pipeline.
+[QUAST](http://bioinf.spbau.ru/quast) is used to generate a single report with which to evaluate the quality of the consensus sequence across all of the samples provided to the pipeline.
 The HTML results can be opened within any browser (we recommend using Google Chrome).
-A single QUAST report will be generated to collate the results across all samples.
 Please see the [QUAST output docs](http://quast.sourceforge.net/docs/manual.html#sec3) for more detailed information regarding the output files.

 **Output files:**